MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### SAP NeatWeaver Portal
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from the SAP NetWeaver Portal (NWP) and intelligently searching it with Microsoft Graph.
 It robustly indexes pages, attachments, and other document types from SAP NWP, its Knowledge Management and Collaboration (KMC) and Portal Content Directory (PCD) areas in near real time.
-The connector fully supports SAP NetWeaver Portal’s built-in user and group management, as well as SAP NWP installations based on Active Directory and other directory services.
+The connector fully supports SAP NetWeaver Portal’s built-in user and group management, as well as SAP NWP installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-sap-netweaver-portal-connector)